 Finally, you can use the "rename" keyword to recast the name of a well or a well interval.
-For example, after running the commands interval "your_interval" of well "your_well" is known as "my_interval", and the well is now "my well".
+For example, after running the commands well your_well rename my_well well my_well interval your_interval rename my_interval interval "your_interval" of well "your_well" is known as "my_interval", and the well is now "my_well".